Religion and capital punishment

-The major world religions have taken varied positions on the morality of capital punishment and as such, they have historically impacted the way in which governments handle such punishment practices.
+The major world religions have taken varied positions on the morality of capital punishment and, as such, they have historically impacted the way in which governments handle such punishment practices.
 Although the viewpoints of some religions have changed over time, their influence on capital punishment generally depends on the existence of a religious moral code and how closely religion influences the government.
 Religious moral codes are often based on a body of teachings, such as the Old Testament or the Qur'an.

-Many Islamic nations have governments that are directly run by the code of Sharia law.
-The Qur'an explicitly states that the taking of a life results in the taking of ones own.
-There are certain actions in Islam, such as adultery, that are recognized to result in the death penalty.
-However, not all Islamic nations have the death penalty, for example Djibouti is an Islamic abolitionist nation.
-Tazir is an Islamic principle whereby the courts and the rulers can apply discretion in the way a certain crime is punished.
+Many Islamic nations have laws that have their base in Sharia law, which permits capital punishments for various acts.
+However, not all Islamic nations have the death penalty as a legal punishment.

-Christianity has changed its perspective on the death penalty over time and different Christian denominations have different teachings on it.
-Many early Christians were strongly opposed to the death penalty and magistrates who enforced it could be excommunicated.
+Many early Christians were strongly opposed to the death penalty, and magistrates who enforced it could be excommunicated.
 Attitudes gradually began to relax in the fifth century.
 In the thirteenth century, Thomas Aquinas argued that capital punishment was a form of "lawful slaying", which became the standard Catholic teaching on the issue for centuries.
 During the Protestant Reformation, Martin Luther and John Calvin defended the death penalty, but Quakers, Brethren, and Mennonites have opposed it since their founding.
-Since the Second Vatican Council, the Roman Catholic Church has generally opposed the death penalty and, in August 2018, Pope Francis revised the Catechism of the Catholic Church to explicitly condemn it in all cases, as an inadmissible attack on the inviolability and dignity of the person.
+Since the Second Vatican Council, the Roman Catholic Church has generally opposed the death penalty, and, in August 2018, Pope Francis revised the Catechism of the Catholic Church to explicitly condemn it in all cases as an inadmissible attack on the inviolability and dignity of the person.